IrfanUruchi/Llama-3.2-1B-ComputerEngineeringLLM/README.md

 # Known Limitations:

-The model is specialized for computer engineering topics and may not perform as well on unrelated subjects.
-Some outputs may exhibit occasional repetition or require further prompt engineering for optimal results.
+The model is specialized for computer engineering topics and may not work as well on unrelated subjects, some outputs may require further prompt engineering for optimal results.
+And occasional repetition or other artifacts may be present due to fine-tuning constraints.